A-Ribeiro/aRibeiroCore/README.md

 I have a WIP documentation at the [docs](docs/index.md) folder.

-I hope this code could help/aid someone.
+I hope this code could help/aid the development of great projects.

 ## Authors